OpenIxia/bps_restpy/README.md

 Visit the [OpenIxia breakingpoint-restpy sample site maintained by solution architects](https://github.com/OpenIxia/BreakingPoint) for in depth end-to-end samples that demonstrate the following:
 * building a configuration
   * from scratch
-  * from an existing IxNetwork configuration
+  * from an existing BreakingPoint configuration
 * running the configuration
   * connecting ports to hardware
   * starting protocols